eug/jMetalDocumentation/algorithmTemplates.md

 * `updateProgress()`: the counter of the progress of the algorithm (evaluations, iterations, or whatever) is updated.

 #### Genetic algorithms
-If we are dealing with a genetic algorithm, a subfamily of EAs characterized by applying a selection operator and by using a crossover and a mutation operator for the reproduction step, a subclass of `AbstractEvolutionaryAlgorithm` called [AbstractGeneticAlgorithm](https://github.com/jMetal/jMetal/blob/master/jmetal-core/src/main/java/org/uma/jmetal/algorithm/impl/AbstractGeneticAlgorithm.java) is provided:
+If we are interested in implementing a genetic algorithm, a subfamily of EAs characterized by applying a selection operator and by using a crossover and a mutation operator for the reproduction step, a subclass of `AbstractEvolutionaryAlgorithm` called [AbstractGeneticAlgorithm](https://github.com/jMetal/jMetal/blob/master/jmetal-core/src/main/java/org/uma/jmetal/algorithm/impl/AbstractGeneticAlgorithm.java) is provided:
 ```java
 package org.uma.jmetal.algorithm.impl;